slvnyaswanth/fullstack_web/online_course/readme.md

-#This is an still initial stage of approach if u like u can contribute
+#This is an still initial stage of approach if u like u can contribute.
 a approach to create a online source for courses , which we can include links books and videos.
 We can contribute info as a trainer where there is a sapearate profile page for specific trainers for speciific course.